 After: Color Splash

-Now, a cheery Southwestern-inspired pattern graces the walls of daughter Ivie's bedroom.
-Long shelves provide plenty of storage for everything that a kid wants to show off.
-And a single swing hammock chair ensures that Ivie will have a dreamy place to read books and play with friends.Continue to 9 of 20 below.
+Now, a cheery Southwestern-inspired pattern graces the walls of her daughter's bedroom.
+Extended shelves provide plenty of storage for everything that a kid wants to show off.
+A single swing hammock chair ensures that Ivie will have a dreamy place to read books and play with friends.Continue to 9 of 20 below.

 09 of 20